thoughtbot/maintaining-open-source-projects/book/02-community.md

 article](https://en.wikipedia.org/wiki/Godwin%27s_law) for extra fun!

-## On feedback
+## On effective feedback

 I find awareness of cognitive biases to be most useful while giving and receiving feedback in a productive manner, for both the reviewer and the reviewed.
 A [cognitive bias] is a pattern of deviation in judgment from which inferences about other people and situations may be drawn in an illogical way.
+Some examples follow:

-[Fairness bias] for example describes our tendency to seek balance.
+[Fairness bias] describes our tendency to seek balance.
 If a supplier keeps an open line of communication with an unhappy customer about a faulty product, the customer will respond more favourably regardless of the outcome.
 The need to be heard takes precedence over the need of the product